lnfernux/lnfernux.github.io/_posts/2022-10-26-MicrosoftSentinel-IPAllowlist.md

 image: /img/sentinel.png
 ---

-# Whitelisting introduction
+# Allowlisting introduction

-Many of the components we use in Azure (and other cloud providers) allow us to whitelist IP adresses that are allowed to communicate and use the service.
+Many of the components we use in Azure (and other cloud providers) allow us to allowlist IP adresses that are allowed to communicate and use the service.
 This is useful for normal access in order to enforce access to sensitive data only from approved locations as an added layer of security.

-The general idea is that in order to access resource X you will need to fullfill certain conditions Y. In this scenario a IP in the whitelist will be the condition:
+The general idea is that in order to access resource X you will need to fullfill certain conditions Y. In this scenario a IP in the allowlist will be the condition:

 ```mermaid
 graph LR